vishal-git/doc-parser/README.md

 # 📄 Document Parser for Reciepts and Invoices

-This code is for a document parser app that can read data from PDF files of recipets or invoices and extracts specific details from them, e.g., invoice date, invoice amount.
+This code repository is for **a document parser app** that can read data from PDF files of recipets or invoices and extract specific details from them, e.g., invoice date, invoice amount.

-By default it will extract the following items (if available):
+By default, it will extract the following items (if available):
 * **DATE**: The date when the invoice was issued,
 * **ITEM**: The purchased item listed in the invoice,
 * **AMOUNT**: The invoice amount, and